Cluster 1: Key Ideas and DetailsArchived

 Type: Lesson Plan

-In this close reading lesson, students will identify the key details and main idea of two informational texts about George Washington and Abraham Lincoln.
-They will then compare and contrast the two presidents using a graphic organizer and write an informative essay to explain the presidents' similarities and differences.
+In this lesson, students will identify the relevant details and central idea of two informational texts about George Washington and Abraham Lincoln.
+They will then compare and contrast the two presidents using a graphic organizer and write an expository essay to explain the presidents' similarities and differences.

 Type: Lesson Plan